Owen Miller Player Props: Brewers vs. Athletics

-The Milwaukee Brewers, including Owen Miller (.300 slugging percentage in past 10 games, including no homers), take on starter Paul Blackburn and the Oakland Athletics at American Family Field, Saturday at 4:10 PM ET.
+The Milwaukee Brewers, including Owen Miller (.256 slugging percentage in past 10 games, including zero home run), take on starter JP Sears and the Oakland Athletics at American Family Field, Sunday at 2:10 PM ET.

-He strung together two hits (going 2-for-3) in his most recent game against the Athletics.
+He had a one-hit performance in his previous game (1-for-4) against the Athletics.

 Owen Miller Game Info & Props vs. the Athletics